The Queen of verismo

 In those years she had but one rival, the electrifying Gemma Bellincioni, who created the other half of the verismo repertoire.
 I wouldn't stress the competition element between those two monstres sacrées, but when the turn of the Century arrived, Darclée reached the pinnacle of her career, when she created the quintessential and ultimate verismo diva, Tosca, in the legendary Teatro Costanzi World Premiere of January 1900.
 It was this creation that served to ensure that her name will forever be engraved in golden letters in the annals of opera, and yet... apart from that creation and her name, we know virtually nothing about this enigmatic soprano assoluta...

 Who was Hariclea Darclée?
 Where did she come from?
 What was her true importance?
 Why write a book about a diva, who allegedly left no recordings?
 Those are all questions that will be answered in that book, which is currently finished and in the editing stage.
-While we are contemplating a fitting way to publish it in English and Romanian langauge, this website serves to give a sample of what is to come.
+While we are contemplating a fitting way to publish it in English and Romanian langauge, this website serves to give an idea of what you can expect from the book.

 The Hariclea Darclée International Voice Competition